com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 Note: This last visualisation was taken from [Coffee - Extensive EDA](https://www.kaggle.com/code/akhiljethwa/coffee-extensive-eda).

 #### Kofio dataset analysis
 We will be using the Kofio dataset we scraped to create visualizations (Figure 2,3,4) about the typical coffee products.
-Detailed analysis can be found in the [jupyter notebook](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/kofio_da.ipynb)
+Detailed analysis can be found in the jupyter_notebook [kofio analysis](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/kofio_da.ipynb)
 <!-- To be continued -->

 #### Pairing dataset analysis
-We analyze the pairing dataset using [jupyter notebook](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/pairing_da.ipynb).
+We analyze the pairing dataset using jupyter notebook [pairing_analysis](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/pairing_da.ipynb).

 There're 83 different entries in the dataset.
 Among them, total numbers of coffee origins, foods and flavor types are 25,23 and 8.
 The coffee origins can be seen as coffee types.
 And we group the data by origins and flavor types to see the origin-flavor, origin-food, food-flavor pairings.